 Hosted and moderated by Ali Hassan (returning for his fifth year), the 20th edition of Canada Reads, an annual national debate to determine the must-read book of the year for Canadians, will pursue the theme of “One Book to Transport Us”.

-On each day of Canada Reads, one book will be eliminated until one book is left.
+On each day of Canada Reads, to be held from March 8 to 11, one book will be eliminated until one book is left.

 After a longlist of books was announced on January 6, five books will be advocated for by celebrities as follows:

 - Butter Honey Pig Bread by Francesca Ekwuyasi will be championed by chef, TV host, and recording artist Roger Mooking;

 - Two Trees Make a Forest by Jessica J. Lee will be championed by singer-songwriter Scott Helman;

 - The Midnight Bargain by C.L.
 Polk will be championed by Olympian and broadcaster Rosey Edeh;

 - Hench by Natalie Zina Walschots will be championed by Kim’s Convenience star Paul Sun-Hyung Lee;